wp-plugins/search-types-custom-fields-widget/readme.txt

 6. A Sample Table of Post

 == Changelog ==
-= 0.4.6.1.2 =
+= 0.4.6.1.3 =
+* another fix for the problem with custom field of type 'Checkboxes' with version 1.6.3 of Types = 0.4.6.1.2 =
 * fix problem with custom field of type 'Checkboxes' with version 1.6.3 of Types = 0.4.6.1.1 =